couple looking over documents while sitting on the couch

 • Earthquake endorsement

-The American Land Title Association (ALTA) has hundreds of standard endorsements covering common changes to title insurance policies.1 These cover common issues that may arise with your title, such as zoning or tax mishaps.
+The American Land Title Association (ALTA) has hundreds of standard endorsements covering common changes to title insurance policies.
+They cover common issues that may come up with your title, such as zoning or tax mishaps.

 Nonstandard Endorsements